 Freezing lemon juice means a ready source of vitamin-C and limonin at hand to liven up your food; it will greatly improve any dull green salad.

-Since more than half of the nutrients are found in the pulp we recommend not using the strainer; but do apply a teaspoon to get some of the pips out.
+Since more than half of the nutrients are found in the pulp we recommend not using the strainer; but do spoon the pips out.

 A daily intake of vitamin C is absolutely essential for the body to synthesise collagen, the building-block of every single cell.
 You won't get bad gums and will recover more quickly from a sprained ankle or slipped disc, for example.